-Although, that is not the main problem I have with this report.
-The larger issue for me is that researchers are focusing on what is a symptom of our culture rather than underlying causes.
+Overall, I feel these researchers are focusing on what is a symptom of our culture rather than underlying causes.
 This is especially so if mental disorders are the norm now.
-Given that the norm now is a 50/50 chance of having a mental disorder, perhaps something more fundamental is taking place.
-I imagine this something, lying at the heart of our ‘normal’ culture, is something we may not wish to see.
+Given that the current norm is a 50/50 chance of having a mental disorder, perhaps something more fundamental is taking place.
+I imagine this something, lying at the heart of our cultural norms, is something we may not wish to see.

 I suspect an increasing sense of disconnection that people feel causes most mental disorders we see now.
-The remarkable popularity of Facebook, email, cell phones, and social outlets in general comes out of our deep-seated need to feel more connected than we do.
+The significant popularity of social media platforms and cell phones arises from our deep-seated need to feel more connected than we do.
 Simply put, we have a social thirst that goes unquenched.
-I can’t imagine members of close-knit tribal groups — our ancestral norm — being this socially ‘thirsty’.
+I can’t imagine members of close-knit tribal groups — our ancestral norm — being this socially thirsty.
 They had the true social security that a life-long bond of interdependent relationships provides.
-The unintended consequence of civilization is the lost of the close-knit tribal life style.
+The unintended consequence of civilization is the loss of the close-knit tribal life style.
 Tribal loyalty was a core factor in the social bond.
-The closest match to this type of connection now-a-days is the nuclear family.
-However, the civilization circumstances in which a family finds itself competes for each individual’s loyalty… loyalty being just another aspect of social connection.
-Civilization spawns a house divided.
+The closest match to this type of bond now-a-days is the nuclear family.
+Alas, a multitude of cultural distractions now competes for the attention of each family individual, which leaves even the nuclear family divided.

 Accepting that civilization itself causes most of our problems is probably a very hard pill to swallow.
-After all, isn’t civilization a measure of human progress and a boon to humanity.
+After all, isn’t civilization a measure of human progress and a boon to humanity?
 Certainly, civilization has been a boon materially speaking.
 However, at some point doesn’t every seemingly good thing become too much of a good thing.
-The fact that trading up from our longstanding ancestral ways to civilization led to mental disorders is hard to entertain if one values civilization and naively expects progress to be a ‘win win’.
-As I’ve noted before, the world we see tends to reflect what we expect to see which is largely what we’ve been taught to see.
-That makes a researchers task difficult, especially any researcher in the social ‘pseudo’ sciences, where cultural expectations may easily color observations.
+The fact that trading up from our longstanding ancestral ways to civilization led to mental disorders is hard to entertain if one values civilization and naively expects progress to be a win win.
+Clearly, the world we see tends to reflect what we expect to see, and this is largely a result of what our culture has taught us.
+That makes a researcher’s task difficult, especially any researcher in the social sciences, where their cultural background may easily color their observations.

-(1) Perhaps this 50% anxiety level reflects ‘our disease’… as chapter 71 more literally puts it, Realizing I don’t’ know is better; not knowing this knowing is disease.
+(1) Perhaps this 50% anxiety level reflects our disease… as chapter 71 more literally puts it, Realizing I don’t’ know is better; not knowing this knowing is disease.
 Still, according to this chapter, we’re pretty well all nuts.